PERSONAL CO2/O2 MONITOR

 Unlike industrial sensing monitors, the Sub Aspida was designed with pressure corrected sensors, giving you 100% confidence in your readings.

-Designed to withstand the deep pressures on board a submarine, the Sub Aspida has been upgraded to support those who work at high altitude.
+The Sub Aspida has been upgraded to support those who work at high altitude.

 The Sub Aspida also finds itself at home inside of submarine rescue vehicles (SRV), tourist submarines and research submarines.
 The Sub Aspida produces accurate readings over a pressure range of 800-1200 MB, without false alarms.
 Having the option to power the unit from AA alkaline batteries in the event of the submarine losing power makes it a perfect back up safety monitoring system in order to comply with the rules around SRV’s and life support stores with emergency monitoring being needed for a minimum of three days.